kirisaki-vk/Bandits-OTW-WriteUps/README.md

     - ## **Level 1**
         1. ### **Hint**
+        The password for the next level is stored in a file called `-` located in the home directory.

         2. ### **Solution**
         - You will need to login to ssh as `bandit1` on the host server on the usual port `2220` by the following command: